EribertoPerez/OsTicket/osticket-prereqs.md

 </p>
 <br />
 <p>
-12) Continue with OsTicket in the browser, configure OsTicket with whichever credentials you prefer just make sure you write them down or remember them for later!
-After the credentials we need to add our SQL database to OsTicket so we can have a database for our users information.
-In order to do that we will install HeidiSQL, login with our SQL server credientials we made earlier, and create a new database named osTicket.
-After setting up our database in HeidiSQL we can input our database information on OsTicket.
+12) Continue with OsTicket in the browser, configure OsTicket with whichever credentials you prefer just make sure you write them down or remember them for later.
+Add our SQL database to OsTicket by installing HeidiSQL and logging in with our SQL server credientials we made earlier, and create a new database named osTicket.
+After input our database information on OsTicket.
 </p>
 <p align="center">
 <img src="https://github.com/EribertoPerez/OsTicket/assets/34051119/43096610-60a3-4c80-819c-1bfb92c0c5e9" height="400" width="500">